nikvdp/bbb/README.md

 ## Limitations

-- Currently GraalVM on macOS only supports intel processors, so you can’t compile native arm64/Apple Silicon CLIs.
-In practice this is usually fine since the intel versions will run under rosetta2 though.
+- Currently GraalVM on macOS only supports Intel processors, so you can’t compile native arm64/Apple Silicon CLIs.
+In practice this is usually fine since the Intel versions will run under Rosetta 2 though.
-- No windows support (for now at least, though this approach should theoretically work on Windows too)
+- No Windows support (for now at least, though this approach should theoretically work on Windows too)
-- No cross-compilation support, to compile a macOS binary you’ll need a mac and to compile a Linux binary you’ll need a Linux box.
+- No cross-compilation support, to compile a macOS binary you’ll need a Mac and to compile a Linux binary you’ll need a Linux box.

 ## Further work